Which country is cheaper, Greece or Belgium?

 Ios: This is one of the quintessential party islands in Greece.
 Many young backpackers come here just to party, particularly during the summer months.
 You'll find many parties start around midnight or later and carry on well into the morning.
 Most of the clubs and bars are around the main square and nearby streets in Chora, but there are also clubs spread throughout the town.
 Outside of town, Mylopotas Beach is another popular party area.

-Greece is considered to be a world-class beach destination.
+Travelers come from around the world to visit the beaches in Greece.
 No doubt, the beaches of the mainland and islands are one of the primary reasons why visitors flock to this Mediterranean country every year.
 Santorini, Crete, Myknonos, Corfu, Zakynthos, and other islands conjure notions of beautiful coves with clear blue waters surrounded by mountains and cliffs.
 The mainland itself has a huge number of popular beaches, and some of the best are found in the Halkidiki area.
 This area of coastline in northern Greece has three small peninsulas with clear water and epic views.
 In the islands, Naxos is known for its family-friendly beaches, but you'll find plenty of other family options on Crete, Mykonos, Ios, and other islands.
 Some of the best beaches in general are found on Crete, Corfu, Rhodes, and other islands.
 But it's hard to decide on just one, as they are all so beautiful.

 Rhodes: The island has spectacular beaches with crystal blue waters.
 Many of the beaches are sandy with swimming or snorkeling opportunities.
 The island is also known for its watersports and several beaches are great windsurfing or kite surfing locations.
 There are countless beaches to choose from but some of the favorites are Tsambika, Saint Paul's Bay, Ladiko, and Kallithea.